-Interested in learning Spanish?
-Do countries like Guatemala, Chile, and Spain excite you?
-In this beginning Spanish course, students are invited to learn basic Spanish grammar to help build their fluency and understanding.
-They also apply what they learn through interactive games, written practice, listening, and speaking exercises.
-Along the way, they are encouraged to seek humility and other biblical virtues when learning about other languages and cultures and to consider the benefits of learning Spanish for the kingdom of God.
-This course provides elective credit.
+Immerse yourself in the beauty of the Spanish language and the richness of its diverse cultures.
+In the Spanish I course, you will learn basic grammar and vocabulary skills to help build your fluency and language proficiency.
+You will explore the culture of Spanish-speaking countries through engaging interactive games, videos, and audio recordings and apply what you learn through written practice, listening, and speaking exercises.
+Along the way, you are encouraged to seek humility and other biblical virtues when learning about other languages and cultures and to consider the benefits of learning Spanish for the kingdom of God.

 9th – 12th Grade recommended